Ivanhoe, New South Wales: Railway

-Ivanhoe railway station opened on 19 August 1925 and is located on the Broken Hill railway line.
+Ivanhoe railway station opened on 19 August 1925, and is located on the Broken Hill railway line.
 The station is now unattended but it is still served by NSW TrainLink's Outback Xplorer on Mondays (heading to Broken Hill) and Tuesdays (heading to Sydney).
 The Indian Pacific passes through to Sydney on Tuesdays, and to Adelaide and Perth on Thursdays but does not stop.

 The main town is located approximately three kilometres north of the railway station and from the original opening of the line a separate suburb was constructed by the railways adjacent the station to service the railways needs.
 This locality was generally referred to as a railway town.
 Workshops, worker houses, locomotive depots, track maintenance depot, crew barracks, fuelling point and the station were all located in rail town.
 Twenty-three new houses were built as recently as 1979 by the NSW Housing Commission.
 Rail town has now largely been taken over by the Ivanhoe (Warakirri) Correctional Centre.

 Ivanhoe remains a train crossing location where two trains can meet and pass one another on a 1,850 metre long section of double railway track, 816 rail kilometres from Sydney.
 Ivanhoe train crossing loop is between the adjacent crossing locations of Trida (65 km to the east) and Darnick (64 km to the west).

-Police and emergency services

-Ivanhoe has a police station which is usually staffed by two officers, Andrew and Jim (2022).
-It has a Rural Fire Service (RFS) mainly staffed by volunteers over the age of 60.
-Ivanhoe has a unit of the State Emergency Service (SES) who are accredited for Road Crash Rescue (RCR) among other tasks.
-NSW SES can be contacted on 132 500 24hrs / 7 days a week, call centre.